Reconstructing Reason: Developing the concept of reason through history

 Keynote Speakers: Robert B. Brandom and Susan Haack

 The Department of Philosophy at the University of Toronto is pleased to announce the nineteenth annual Graduate Philosophy Conference, to be held November 15-16, 2019 in Toronto, Ontario.
 Our theme this year is ‘Reconstructing Reason: Developing the concept of reason through history’.
-The conference invites submissions from graduate students working in all areas in philosophy that relate to the conference’s main themes.

 Robert B. Brandom (University of Pittsburgh).
 Robert Brandom works in the philosophy of language, logic, German idealism, and neo-pragmatism.
 His theory of reasoning known as “inferentialism” has been widely influential both inside and outside the discipline and treats many of the leading issues in contemporary philosophy in a way that is both systematic and historically illuminating.
 Dr. Brandom’s most recent book, A Spirit of Trust, gives a new and provocative interpretation of the distinctively social and historical development of reason in Hegel’s Phenomenology of Spirit.